Kevin109/android-board-site/content/posts/applications-of-arm-based-android-sbc.md

 ## Conclusion
 ARM-based Android SBCs are no longer niche components—they are **key enablers of innovation** across multiple sectors.

 Their versatility, coupled with Android’s rich ecosystem, makes them a strong choice for both prototyping and mass production.

+For readers interested in industrial applications of SBCs, you can explore additional curated resources here: [Industrial SBC Reference Hub](https://linktr.ee/industrialsbc).

 By exploring the possibilities in these ten real-world applications, you can better understand where an Android SBC might fit into your next project.